xiaoxianyu-office/mm/Skills/Targeters.md

 When a targeter is used on the Skill mechanic, all of the skills inside of the meta-skill inherit the initial targeter.
 You can still overwrite the parent targeter for individual mechanics inside of the meta-skill by giving them their own targeter to use.

+If entity targets are passed to a location-based mechanic, it will use the entity's location.

 [[_TOC_]]

 # Additional Targeters